Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Methodology

 \subsubsection{Features selection}

 Given that we have a limited number of data instances, and for validity purposes of our method, we extracted new features from the generated VMS (concerning $U$ only).
 The model will rely on these extracted Sparse Dynamical Features (SDF) to classify the subjects as healthy or non-healthy.
-The advantages of conducting feature extraction~are: \begin{enumerate}[noitemsep,topsep=4pt,parsep=3pt,partopsep=5pt] \item Improve the accuracy of the model on the test set. \item Give physical meaning to our model and facilitate its explicability. \item Extract only the useful and important information that the model should utilise to perform the classification. \item Reduce the complexity of the model as we no longer need a very rich model that should address a complex task, but rather have a simple model for a simpler problem. \item Give new directions for further studies. \item Enhance model stability, robustness and increase the confidence placed on the model.
+The advantages of conducting feature extraction~are: \begin{enumerate}[noitemsep,topsep=4pt,parsep=3pt,partopsep=5pt] \item Improve the accuracy of the model on the test set. \item Give physical meaning to our model and facilitate its explicability. \item Extract only the useful and important information that the model should utilise to perform the classification. \item Reduce the complexity of the model as we no longer need a very rich model that should address a complex task, but rather have a simple model for a simpler problem. \item Give new directions for further studies. \item Enhance model stability, robustness\footnote{Lower accuracy variance under other novel conditions such as the arrival of a new subject.} and increase the confidence placed on the model.
 The accuracy will not vary much for new, unseen data, which for an application based on a small number of data instances is crucial.
 Concerning our case, we can even afford to have a test-set size of 50 \% without impacting significantly the classification accuracy (see Table.\ref{tab:result 2-fold}). \item Reduce the over-fitting, especially as in our case where we have a small number of data instances.
-If we over-fit, it may make our method impractical and therefore unusable. \end{enumerate}

-As we mentioned in the Section \ref{Idea and inspiration}, parkinsonians are mentally slower, with observed latency in the ERP and lower amplitude compared to healthy individuals.
+If we \mbox{over-fit}, it may make our method impractical and therefore unusable. \end{enumerate} As previously noted in Section \ref{Idea and inspiration}, parkinsonians are mentally slower, with observed latency in the ERP and lower amplitude compared to healthy individuals.
 We will therefore mould the information contained in $U$ (activation timing and amplitude) to fit these discriminative features.
-The operating time intervals $I_1$ and $I_2$ of the below SDF are shown in Fig.\ref{fig:features limits}: \begin{itemize}[noitemsep,topsep=3pt,parsep=0pt,partopsep=5pt] \item $F_1$: the instant of the lowest activation amplitude of all oscillators defined by: $\displaystyle\argmin\Bigl\{U(I_1)\Bigr\}$. \item $F_2$: the average excitation forces occurring between $180$ ms and $500$ ms defined by: $mean\Bigl\{U(I_2)\Bigr\}$. \end{itemize}
+The operating time intervals $I_1$ and $I_2$ of the below SDF are shown in Fig.\ref{fig:features limits}: \begin{itemize}[noitemsep,topsep=5pt,parsep=0.5pt,partopsep=5pt] \item $F_1$: the instant of the lowest activation amplitude of all oscillators defined by: $\displaystyle\argmin\Bigl\{U(I_1)\Bigr\}$. \item $F_2$: the average excitation forces occurring between $180$ ms and $500$ ms defined by: $mean\Bigl\{U(I_2)\Bigr\}$. \end{itemize}